Emergency Preparedness Depends on You

 Many disasters will affect essential services and possibly disrupt your ability to travel or communicate with each other.
 You may be forced to evacuate your neighborhood or be confined to your home.
 Emergency services will be busy after a disaster, but in the immediate aftermath of an event, they will not be able to get help to everyone as quickly as needed.

 This is when you are likely to be most vulnerable.
-This is why it's important to plan to look after yourself and your loved ones for two weeks or more in the event of a disaster.
+This is why planning to look after yourself and your loved ones for two weeks or more in the event of a disaster is important.
 Planning ahead for the challenges you are likely to face in various scenarios - and taking action to be prepared - can help reduce the impact of the disaster event.

-Check out the information on Get Redmond Ready Resources and perhaps take a Community Emergency Response Team (CERT) class for in-depth training.
+Check out the information on Get Redmond Ready Resources.

 About the Redmond Emergency Management Team